COVESA/commercial-vehicle-information-specifications/docs-gen/content/_index.md

 This syntax can be directly used as input to any of the exporter tools provided by [VSS-tools](https://github.com/COVESA/vss-tools).

 ### HIM extensions
-The HIM syntax is in this project extended with the three features described below.
+The HIM syntax is in this project extended with the features described below.
 These can be preprocessed by the HIM configurator which transforms them into a HIM compliant format, thus making it possible to use the SS-tools for exporting to other formats.
 If these extensions are found to be useful it is likely that they will become included in the HIM standard rule set for resurce data.